barnacker/zmk-for-charybdis/README.md

-# SynthX Keyboard Layout
+# SnthX Keyboard Layout
 A custom keyboard layout optimized for split ortholinear keyboards, designed for comfortable and efficient typing on boards like the Corne (Chocofi).

 ## Layout Overview

-SynthX is a custom alpha layout that prioritizes home row comfort and logical symbol placement for programming and general typing.
+SnthX is a custom alpha layout that prioritizes home row comfort and logical symbol placement for programming and general typing.

 ### Alpha Keys